pisove/WebAssignment3/README.md

 # Assignment-3
-## This is Yang Chen's Store Cataloguing System Only For Assignment
+## This is Yang Chen's Store Cataloguing System Only For Assignment 3 Use

 Sources:
 font: https://fontawesome.com